Who Pays the Return Costs When a Customer Cancels a Contract?

 Consumers shall pay for returns

-If you want your consumers to bear the costs of returning, make sure that you inform your customers about the fact that they will need to pay for the return before they are bound by the contract, e.g. by placing appropriate information into your terms and conditions.
+If you want your consumers to bear the costs of returns, make sure that you inform your customers about the fact that they will need to pay for the return before they are bound by the contract, e.g. by placing appropriate information into your terms and conditions.
 Otherwise, you will have to bear the return costs yourself.

 For returns, the Consumer Contracts Regulations distinguish three cases: